-Disciplinary and Grievance Procedures for Employers
+Disciplinary Advice for Employers

-Percy Hughes & Roberts Solicitors can help you to ensure that you are up to date with the latest employment law legislation; so that you can draft accurate disciplinary and grievance procedures to ensure you are fully covered in these situations.
+Our employment lawyers can help you to ensure you are up to date with the latest legislation, so that you can draft accurate disciplinary and grievance procedures to make sure you are fully covered in these situations.
 You can rely on our team to provide disciplinary defence and disciplinary hearing advice for employers that matches your needs.

 The procedure for grievances is as follows:

-- Our employment solicitors will ensure that you initially have the correct policies in place, and then they will advise you throughout any grievances that are pursued against you.
+Our employment solicitors will ensure that you initially have the correct policies in place, and then they will advise you throughout any grievances that are pursued against you.

 The procedure is: